 The Baltimore Sun

-“Rough Cut” is a loose edit from The Baltimore Sun’s photographic coverage of the Orioles post season game.
-This week photojournalists Karl Merton Ferron, Kenneth K. Lam and Jerry Jackson photographed the Baltimore Orioles as they take on the Detroit Tigers in game one of the American League Division Series.
+“Rough Cut” is a loose edit from The Baltimore Sun’s photographic coverage of the National Football League.
+This week, photojournalists Karl Merton Ferron and Kenneth K. Lam photographed the Ravens’ 43-23 loss to the Pittsburgh Steelers at Heinz Field in Pittsburgh.

 Republican Larry Hogan’s campaign to “Change Maryland” scored a stunning upset Tuesday as he defeated Democrat Anthony G. Brown in the race for governor.

 Anthony Brown, lieutenant governor since 2007, was running as the political heir to Gov. Martin O’Malley — with all its advantages and disadvantages.
 Larry Hogan, a real-estate businessman and former official in Gov. Robert L. Ehrlich Jr.’s administration, had crafted a campaign message that focuses on pocketbook issues.

 Brown announced his candidacy for Governor of Maryland May 10, 2013.
 Hogan formally announced his candidacy January 21, 2014.

 Here’s a look at each candidate’s path from their respective candidacy announcements to the November 4 election.

 Last Saturday, Thoroughbred enthusiasts of all ages from the Three Diamond Club made their way to Sagamore Farm, a Thoroughbred training and breeding farm in Glyndon, Md.
 The morning was cold, but the fall colors decorating the farm and the early sunlight created something serene.
 With lovely light and warm jackets, the group set off.